satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
-We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing some of the current limitations of code review systems for article review mentioned above.
+We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing some of the above-mentioned limitations of code review systems for use in article review.
 Had we solicited many reviewers, we could have experienced more of the real-world challenges of such an open review system.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues,